blazingkin/bpm/README.md

 # bpm

+> Disclaimer: BPM is currently in a pre-release state.
+Nothing on the
+> development branch is guaranteed to work, even from commit-to-commit.
+>
+> Additionally, the API on `master` is subject to change, and should not be
+> relied on too heavily.

 bpm is a package manager for the blz open-source programming language.
 It features <!-- Nothing --> code-generation and project development tools, and follows the "Map, Sync, Memo" ideology